AidpProject/aidpcoin-rpc-proxy/README.md

   ```

-### Sir, how should my Raven core node be configured?
+### Sir, how should my Aidp core node be configured?
 Here is a recommendation
 ```
 server=1